snltd/SexyMF/README.md

 As with the main configuration and user file, Javascript style comments are allowed.
 They are stripped out by the [CJSON](https://github.com/kof/node-cjson) module.

+If you change access lists, you must restart the SexyMF daemon so the file is re-read.

 # Logging and Debugging